-The Deutsche Bank Awards for Creative Entrepreneurs (DBACE) is an awards programme open to any UK resident aged 18 - 30 years old (applicants must be 18 when the awards open on January 16, 2019 and not older than 30 years old by June 30, 2019).
+The Deutsche Bank Awards for Creative Entrepreneurs (DBACE) is an awards programme open to any UK resident aged 18 - 30 years old.
 The award provides financial and business support to help start or grow creative enterprises.

 Since 1993 DBACE has supported over 200 new ventures.
-In 2019, Deutsche Bank is working with MeWe360 to relaunch the programme with a focus on supporting visionary creative entrepreneurs driven by a mission to create and sustain social value through their enterprise.
+In 2019, Deutsche Bank partnered with MeWe360 to relaunch the programme with a focus on supporting visionary creative entrepreneurs driven by a mission to create and sustain social value through their enterprise.